-Some sanitary applications require that the machine be flushed for CIP purposes.
+Some sanitary applications require that the machine be flushed for partial CIP purposes.
 This is done with the backflush system.

 This backflush system consists of an internal spray ring(s) with nozzles directed to spray the outside of the fabric sleeves.
 The spray ring is moved back and forth inside the Fiber Filter barrel either by hand or by an air cylinder mounted on the outside.
+The exception is the FF-3: the spray nozzles are mounted directly on the main barrel of the unit and do not move, thus no air cylinder is included or required.